- Bill’s Hip Resurfacing with Dr. Marwin 2015

 - SAF’s Hip Resurfacing 2015 with Dr. Marwin and 2003 with Dr. Gross

 November 15, 2016 – Wow, does time fly when you’re having fun.
 I had my bilateral surgery with Dr Scott Marwin on 11/15/11.
 Being bilateral, I was able to stay at NYU Langone for nine days total having PT three times a day.
 On the ninth day I surprised my wife by walking out of the hospital using just one cane.
 I was able to open the car door and get in with no help.
-I had retired from working as a Union Carpenter in NYC on September 10 and I spent the first six … Read the rest
+I had retired from working as a Union Carpenter in NYC on September 10 and I spent the first six months working on my rehab.
+Feeling great, my next thing was to put two additions on my house; a 1 garage with a big attic … Read the rest

 Update: October 6, 2016 : My retirement has been awesome thanks to these hips.
 If it wasn’t for HR, I’d be sitting, probably in a wheelchair, watching TV all day.
 Instead my wife and I travel all over, mostly to short distance triathlons.
 Hawaii, California, Florida, South Carolina, lots of local races.
 We are having a ball.
 This long run/hike was way out of my usual racing.
 Took me 12 days to recover.
 Yesterday my wife and I did a 40 mile bicycle ride through the mountains.
 I had no legs at all.
-It was … Read the rest
+It was one of the slowest rides I’ve ever done on my favorite route.
+Today I ran 40 minutes and finally felt back to my old self. … Read the rest

 This passed Saturday ( 9/27/2016), I ran the Berkeley Trail Half-Marathon in California.
 It was brutal, it was beautiful.
 5800 ft of climbing and descending.
 The pounding on the downhills left my whole body very sore, but mostly in my quads.
 My glutes were worn out after.
 Even my biceps were killing me.
 My left side has always been a little weaker than my right and I could feel it in the muscles.
 But these fake hips came shining through.